• Skip to primary navigation

 How to store

-Don't store the syrup at room temperature.
+Do not store the syrup at room temperature as it is not shelf-stable.

 How to use

-It is a versatile syrup that has a pleasant floral aroma that will perk up your drink beverages or baking.
+Lavender syrup a versatile syrup that has a pleasant floral aroma that will perk up your drink beverages or baking.

 Easily add lavender flavor to double-baked croissants, or use it as a cake layer soak.